 - A clinical practicum during your master’s program

-- 1,260 hours of Required Professional Experience with a licensed SLP
+- About nine months of Required Professional Experience with a licensed SLP

-This combined experience means you are prepared to take the Praxis exam, a requirement for becoming licensed to practice in Idaho.
-You’ll still need to apply for your Idaho license after passing this exam.
+This combined experience means you are prepared to take the Praxis exam, a requirement for becoming licensed to practice in Idaho, or earning your CCC-SLP.

 The speech-language pathology exam is 150 minutes long and has 132 multiple-choice questions.
 Praxis has provided study materials that will help you prepare for the exam.
 The exam covers three basic categories, with a series of topics under each: